exakat/exakat-docs/Reference/Rules/Interfaces/InheritedClassConstantVisibility.rst

 * Set the constant visibility in the class to public
 * Remove the visibility of the constant in the class
+* Remove the implementation of the interface in the class